-It is an amazing and cost effective way to get from city to city.
+It is a convenient and cost-effective way to get from city to city.

-During our trip to Cuba we took the Viazul twice; once from Varadero to Vinales (which included a quick stop in Havana to pick up additional passengers) and the a second bus ride from Vinales back to Havana.
+During our trip to Cuba we took the Viazul a few times; once from Varadero to Havana, Havana to Viñales and Viñales back to Havana.

 Havana – Viñales $12 (3.5 hours)